MekDrop/MekDrop.github.io/public_html/wp-content/plugins/qtranslate-x/readme.txt

 ### 3.2-b1 ###
 * Translation: Dutch (nl_NL) po/mo updated, thanks to Marius Siroen.
-* Improvement: updated activation/migration messages with a link to [Migration from other multilingual plugins](https://qtranslatexteam.wordpress.com/2015/02/24/migration-from-other-multilingual-plugins/) publication.
+* Improvement: updated activation/migration messages with a link to [Migration from other multilingual plugins](https://qtranslatexteam.wordpress.com/migration/) publication.
 * Improvement: updated "Compatibility Functions" option with `qtrans_split`.
 * Fix: dealing with https and port 443.

-### 3.1 stable ###
+### 3.1 release ###
 * Includes all changes after version 3.0.
 * Maintenance: 'Translate Service' feature has been disabled, as the vast majority of people [surveyed](http://www.marius-siroen.com/qTranslate-X/TranslateServices/) declined it.
 Thanks to [Gunu (Marius Siroen)](https://profiles.wordpress.org/grafcom) who made this survey possible.